RealThalesGit/lief-injector/README.md

 1. Use on a linux distro
 2. Termux aint working
 3.Android better.
-4. Check if it worked by doing readelf -d {LIBNAMETHERE}.so | grep NEEDED
+4. Check if it worked by doing "readelf -d {LIBNAMETHERE}.so | grep NEEDED"